 C3 Solutions is nonpartisan public policy educational organization with a mission to accelerate the acceptance of free-market solutions to the world’s greatest climate, energy and environmental challenges.
 Drew Bond has decades of experience in the conservative movement and private sector.

-In addition to co-founding PowerField Energy Inc., which provides an innovative and affordable solar energy system ideal for rural agriculture and emerging market applications, he served as a Senior Advisor for President George W. Bush at the U.S. Department of Energy, Chief of Staff at The Heritage Foundation under Ed Feulner, Senior Fellow and Director for Energy Innovation at the American Council of Capital Formation, Chief of Staff to former Oklahoma Corporation Commissioner Denise Bode and as a Legislative Assistant to former U.S. Senator Don Nickles from Oklahoma.
+In addition to co-founding PowerField Energy Inc., which provides innovative and affordable solar energy systems for rural agriculture and emerging markets, Drew served as a Senior Advisor for President George W. Bush at the U.S. Department of Energy, Chief of Staff at The Heritage Foundation under Ed Feulner, Senior Fellow and Director for Energy Innovation at the American Council of Capital Formation, Chief of Staff to former Oklahoma Corporation Commissioner Denise Bode and as a Legislative Assistant to former U.S. Senator Don Nickles from Oklahoma.
 Bond also served as Vice President at Battelle for Energy & Environment Public Policy & Technology Commercialization.

 TAEBA’s Matthew Boms will give us an overview of how renewables and solar will fare in Texas’s 89th Legislature.